Krouzian-Zekarian-Vasbouragan Armenian School

 Krouzian-Zekarian-Vasbouragan Armenian School (Գռուզեան-Զաքարեան-Վասպուրական Ազգային վարժարան) is a bi-lingual private K-8 school in San Francisco, California.

 The school is the only Armenian school in the San Francisco Bay Area.
 St. Gregory the Illuminator Armenian Apostolic Church established it in 1980.
 The primary school opened with grades preschool through one in September; the building construction had finished the previous month.
 Initially 34 children were enrolled as students.
 From August 1985 until 1986 Phase II, which added a second floor, was under construction.
 Hratch Tarpinian donated the funds used to establish the middle school component, called Vasbouragan Middle School.
 As of 2022 the school had 122 students, with 35 of them in preschool.
 The school is one of the oldest bilingual schools in the Bay Area and is accredited by the Western Association of Schools and Colleges and has numerous award winning teachers.

-Graduates of the school often feed into the best and most competitive high schools in the Bay Area, and attend universities such as Stanford, UCLA, UC Berkeley, UC San Diego, UC Davis, New York University, Harvard, Cal Poly San Luis Obispo, Chapman, Loyola Marymount, UC Irvine, UC Santa Barbara, Johns Hopkins, University of Chicago and others.
-The alumni are a tightly knit group of professionals who often continue to support the school while sending their own children there.
+Graduates of the school often feed into the highest regarded and most competitive high schools in the Bay Area, and attend universities such as Stanford, UCLA, UC Berkeley, UC San Diego, UC Davis, New York University, Harvard, Cal Poly San Luis Obispo, Chapman, Loyola Marymount, UC Irvine, UC Santa Barbara, Johns Hopkins, University of Chicago and others.
+The alumni are a group of professionals who often continue to support the school while sending their own children there.
 The school has had numerous guest visitors, including Coach Steve Kerr of the Warriors who was honored at the school's banquet.

-The preschool is currently called the Ovsanna Misserlian preschool, and works by the motto "we learn as we play."
-Students study a standards based education with numerous extra curricular activities.

 The school is named after its founders Mr. Krikor Krouzian, Mr. Carl Zekarian, and Mr. Hratch Tarpinian (who chose to name the school after his birthplace, Van-Vasbouragan, hence the name Krouzian-Zekarian-Vasbouragan Armenian School.
 The preschool is called the Ovsanna Misserlian Armenian Preschool.